CRMs Are For Sales Managers Too

 As both a salesperson and a consultant, I’ve seen the good and the bad with CRMs.
 If you don’t know how to make it work for you, it won’t.

-But when the right fit is found for your business, and it’s being utilized to its full potential, the benefits will be obvious very quickly.
+But when you find the right fit for your business, and you’re utilizing it to its full potential, the benefits will be evident very quickly.